DataDog/dd-license-attribution/README.md

 #### Linting

-We currently use `black` to reformat files and `flake8` for PEP8 suggestions.
+We currently use `black` to reformat files.
 If you use VSCode, files will be automatically reformatted on saving.
 You can also run black from the command line:

 ```bash